ACR 2025 Washington, DC May 3-7

 General Information

-QUALIFICATIONS: The abstract submission site is open to all trainees, young physicians, radiologists, medical physicists, radiation oncologists and representatives from other professions related to the subject categories listed below.
+QUALIFICATIONS: The abstract submission site is open to ACR members and nonmembers; all trainees, young physicians, radiologists, medical physicists, radiation oncologists and representatives from other professions related to the subject categories listed below.

 MODIFICATIONS: Submitters may return to the online system to edit abstracts, add co-authors, revise information, correct typographical errors, tables, graphics or delete a submission at any time before the submission deadline.

-NOTIFICATIONS: Disposition notifications will be sent to the first author via email on or before February 5, 2024.
+NOTIFICATIONS: Disposition notifications will be sent to the first author via email towards the end of February 2025.

-WITHDRAWALS: The deadline to withdraw an accepted abstract is Monday, February 19, 2024, by written request to annualmeeting@acr.org.
-Withdrawal of an accepted abstract after this date or failure to submit an ePoster by the deadline may result in the first author and all co-authors’ disqualification from abstract submission for the following ACR Annual Meeting.
+WITHDRAWALS: The deadline to withdraw an accepted abstract will be late March 2025 and the exact date will be noted in the disposition notification.
+Withdrawals must be made by written request to Sandy Hower, ACR Meeting Manager.
+Withdrawal of an accepted abstract after this date or failure to submit an e-poster by the deadline may result in the first author and all co-authors’ disqualification from abstract submission for the following ACR Annual Meeting.

 Subject Categories